linkedpipes/etl/README.md

 ```sh
 docker-compose up
 ```
-Note that this uses just the ```docker-compose.yml``` file, so the rest of the clonde repository is useless.
+Note that this uses just the ```docker-compose.yml``` file, so the rest of the cloned repository is useless.

 You may need to run the commands as ```sudo``` or be in the ```docker``` group.